AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     While they look and feel similar, type conversions and qualified expressions are *not* the same.

-    Qualified expressions need the type of the target expression that will be resolved to be exactly that specified, whereas type conversions will try to convert the target, issuing a run-time error if the conversion is deemed invalid at run-time.
+    A qualified expression specifies the exact type that the target expression will be resolved to, whereas a type conversion will try to convert the target and issue a run-time error if the target value cannot be so converted.

-    Note that you can use qualified expressions to convert from a *subtype* to another at a specific point, raising potential errors if constraints are violated.
+    Note that you can use a qualified expression to convert from one subtype to another, with an exception raised if a constraint is violated.

     .. code:: ada
         :class: ada-nocheck